shysolocup/Clam/REMBER.md

 - add the funds commands in the commands list
 - add the new sections for the help command
 - add the help button that lets you get a command's info by name with the select menu stuff
+- add the unlisted status
+- attempt to add more economy commands
 <br>

 these are new shit that needs to be brought over while updating bc they're actually working